darkrsw/knu2023-design-quiz-1/README.md

 * R6.
 Assume that there are nested classes/methods and anonymous classes.
 * R7.
 Assume that there are nested directories in the input path.
 * R8.
 The function collect_class_forest(...) takes a path of a directory containing multiple python source code files, and produces a map of classes.
 The keys of the map are root classes that have no parent classes and have at least one child class.
 Each child class can have a set of children classes if the class has generalization relationships with other classes.
 If the class has no more children classes, an empty dictionary ({}) should be added at the end.
+* R9.
+Assume that there is no multiple inheritance between classes.

 ## Note: